roualdes/bridgestan/README.md

 # BridgeStan

-This library provides a bridge from Julia/Python to a Stan programs via C, in order to expose log density evaluations and gradients of the contained Stan model.
+This library provides a bridge from a Stan program to Julia or Python via C, in order to expose log density evaluations and gradients of the contained Stan model.